The underestimated value of public engagement

 Infrastructure and other construction projects are still primarily managed by engineers and planners.
-(Public) communication is often disregarded as an essential project element.
+Communication with the public is often overlooked as a key element of the project.
 Its importance is either underestimated or dismissed as a costly and time-consuming factor.
-But this view falls short: in our society, which increasingly demands information and co-determination, (citizen) communication is an inherent part of project success - and communication ultimately contributes to the added value of the entire company.
+But this view is too narrow: in our society, which increasingly demands information and a say in decision-making, (public) communication is becoming an inherent part of a project’s success – and, ultimately, communication contributes to the value creation of the entire organisation.

 Soft factors and their role in individual projects

-Information evenings, residents’ consultation sessions, participation options: all these communication measures initially cost time and money.
-Yet they create intangible resources: reputation, image, acceptance and stakeholder satisfaction.
-These soft factors are becoming increasingly important in the implementation of projects and often determine the success or failure of an initiative.
+Information evenings, residents’ consultation sessions, opportunities for public participation: all these communication measures initially cost time and money.
+However, they create intangible resources: reputation, image, acceptance and stakeholder satisfaction.
+These soft factors are becoming increasingly important in the implementation of projects and often determine the success or failure of a project.
 The role of communication throughout the project is that of an ‘enabler’.
-Communication creates the conditions necessary to generate these soft factors.
+Communication creates the conditions necessary to foster these soft factors.
 Those who ultimately gain acceptance for their project amongst stakeholders are able to carry out the technical planning without delays.
-The project remains within the agreed timeframe and budget.
+The project remains on schedule and within budget.

-Communication as a value creator for the entire company
+Communication as a source of value for the entire organisation

-A positive image and a strong reputation, which can result from individual projects, instil confidence in stakeholders regarding the actions of the entire company.
-This increases the company’s scope for realising further projects.
-The inventors of the Balanced Scorecard*, Robert S. Kaplan and David P. Norton of Harvard Business School, attest that for many companies, intangible resources are now significantly more valuable than tangible assets.
-Soft factors do not simply fall into a company’s lap.
-Those who have acquired them enjoy a long-term competitive advantage – according to the assessment of the two experts.
+A positive image and a strong reputation, which can result from individual projects, instil confidence in stakeholders regarding the actions of the entire organisation.
+This increases the organisation’s scope for realising further projects.
+The inventors of the Balanced Scorecard*, Robert S. Kaplan and David P. Norton of Harvard Business School, confirm that for many companies, intangible resources are now significantly more valuable than tangible assets.
+These soft factors do not simply come to a company as a matter of course.
+According to the two experts, those who have acquired them enjoy a long-term competitive advantage.

 Conclusion

-(Public) communication does not generate revenue in itself, but it is a key driver of project and corporate success.
+(Public) communication does not generate revenue in its own right, but it is a key driver of project and corporate success.
 In its role as an ‘enabler’, (public) communication creates an important prerequisite for value creation across the entire organisation.

 *The Balanced Scorecard is a system that links financial indicators with data on customers, internal processes and innovation.
-It represents the link between corporate strategy and operational activities.
+It bridges the gap between corporate strategy and operational activities.

 Your contact person